ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-flight-data.rst

 .. note:: In the CONFIG/Planner screen, you can select to display video from a capture source on the PC in the HUD window, and have the HUD display overlaid or not on that video.

 - Set Aspect Ratio: clicking this alternates between 4:1 and 16:9 aspect ratio.
 - User Items: You can add any of the telemetry parameters to the display by right-clicking on the HUD, clicking User Items, and checking the items you want to display.
-Note that you can view all of the telemetry in the Control and Status area by clicking the Status button.
+Note that you can also view all of the telemetry in the Control and Status area by clicking the Status button.
+If Scripting is sending NAMED_VALUE_FLOAT values, these will also appear as an item that you can display in the HUD.
 - Russian HUD: Toggle to/from a Russian style HUD (i.e. ground horizon fixed).
 - Swap with Map: swap map to this window and vice versa.
 - Ground Color: Click to change the ground color.